TangentFoxy/Pop.Box/docs/Pop.md

 callback is set up for `pop.draw`), you can start creating [Elements][1] and drawing them.

-Also look into [Skins][2], which control how elements are rendered.
+Also look into [Skins][2], which can make it easy to apply styles to many elements at once.

 ## `pop` Values / Methods

 - `pop.window` is the top level element.
 It essentially represents the game window.
-- `pop.currentSkin` holds a string specifying the currently in-use skin.
-  Basically, it's a shortcut so you don't have to specify a skin with every call to construct an element.
 - `pop.create(element, parent, ...)` is how elements are actually created, `element` is a string naming the desired element.
 There are wrappers around any element that doesn't conflict with a key in the `pop` module so that you